ChrisDaVillager/Project-1-Sales-Predictions/README.md

 **Methods**

 The data set that we were provided, like stated above, was missing some key values that could have played a vital role in our data mode.
 All of the missing values in the Item Weight column was imputed with the average mean of the total values.
-Reason to fill in with the average of the provided data was so taht we could provide a more accurate model prediction.
+Reason to fill in with the average of the provided data was so that we could provide a more accurate model prediction.
 The amount of missing values for our Item Weight column was less than twenty percent, so filling in with the average would not skew our results.
 When it came to our Outlet Size column, we filled all of our missing values with the previous rows values.

 **Results**